Peter Murray (art historian)

 Peter John Murray (23 April 1920 – 20 April 1992) was a British art historian and the Professor of History of Art at Birkbeck College, London from 1967 to 1980.
 Together with his wife, Linda Murray, he wrote primers on Italian Renaissance art which have been used by generations of students.
 In 1959 they published the highly successful Penguin Dictionary of Art and Artists, which was frequently updated and reissued.
 In 1963, they published two substantial introductory texts The Art of the Renaissance, and a book that became a classic primer The Architecture of the Renaissance.

 Linda also wrote several books on her own, and completed their collaboration The Oxford Companion To Christian Art And Architecture (1996) after Peter died.

 Early life and education

 Murray was born in 1920 in London.
 His parents were John Knowles Murray, an agricultural businessman, and Dorothy Catton (Murray).
 He went to King Edward VI School, Birmingham and Robert Gordon's College, Aberdeen.
-He trained as a painter at Gray's School of Art, Aberdeen and at the Slade School of Fine Art, University of London, graduating in 1940.
+He trained as a painter at Gray's School of Art, Aberdeen, and at the Slade School of Fine Art, University of London, graduating in 1940.

-Murray studied history of art at the Courtauld Institute of Art, University of London, graduating in 1947.
+Murray studied the history of art at the Courtauld Institute of Art, University of London, graduating in 1947.
 It was here that he met his wife, fellow student Linda Bramley (1913–2004).
 They married in 1947.